COVID-19 Frequently Asked Questions for the Pulmonary Hypertension Community (updated 7/7/2020)

 If you go to a hospital or care facility outside of where your PH health care team is located, have the health care providers reach out to your PH health care team for guidance and recommendations.
 Bring all your PH medicines and supplies with you.

-Please consult your PH health care team for specific details prior to arriving for a scheduled visit, and ask whether a telemedicine visit is appropriate.
+Consult your PH health care team for specific details before a scheduled visit, and ask whether a telemedicine visit is appropriate.

-Q: What should I do if I am currently participating in a clinical trial?
+Q: What should I do if I am participating in a clinical trial?